-To apply for assistance, download and fill out this Funding Request Fillable Form, save it and send to Laura Taylor.
+To apply for assistance of up to $2,000 per year up to three years, download and fill out this Funding Request Fillable Form, save it and send to Laura Taylor.
 Requests are accepted on a rolling basis and awarded based on fund availability and project compatibility with the District’s mission.

 General School Garden Resources:

 Native Plant Database from East Multnomah Soil and Water Conservation District